bondydaa/tic-tac-tangular/README.md

 ## Development

-1. In the web folder, run `vagrant up` to create a virtual machine bootstrapped to serve the web folder.
-Go to localhost:1337 to see the server root.
+1. In the project root, run `node server.js`, goto `localhost:1337`.
 2. In the project root, run `grunt watch` to have grunt listen for file changes and run tasks automatically.

 ## Technology Colophon